Frequent Asked Questions on Executive Condominium

 to book an EC without forfeiture worry?

 it being used again for your next purchase.

 the 15% downpayment is 9 weeks from the booking date or 3 weeks after HDB approved your application and the SPA

-are first timer applicants, both SCs, currently 35 year old, with combined household income of
+are first timer applicants, both SCs, currently 32 year old, with combined household income of

-$10.5k.
-Base on the current ruling/restrictions, how much cash/cpf do we need in order to buy an EC of $1.0
+$10.8k.
+How much cash/cpf do we need in order to buy an EC of $1.0

 a.
 5% booking fee